kiboschool/course-pm-and-design/src/lessons/managing-products/pitching.md

 Below, you will watch a video from Y Combinator's Startup School describing how to pitch.

-<a href="https://www.ycombinator.com/" target="_blank">Y Combinator</a>(YC) is a startup accelerator that provides seed funding, mentorship, and resources to early-stage companies.
+<a href="https://www.ycombinator.com/" target="_blank">Y Combinator</a> (YC) is a startup accelerator that provides seed funding, mentorship, and resources to early-stage companies.
 It is one of the most well-known accelerators in the world.
 Airbnb, Dropbox, and Stripe are among the most well-known YC companies.

-YC runs <a href="https://www.startupschool.org/" target="_blank"> Startup School, an online program that provides resources to early-stage startups.
+YC runs <a href="https://www.startupschool.org/" target="_blank"> Startup School <a>, an online program that provides resources to early-stage startups.
 It is free of charge and open to startups from all over the world.
 The video below is from a Startup School lecture on how to pitch.
 The video is geared towards pitching investors and it is long (~ 28 minutes).
 Still it provides **excellent** insight on pitching, and is well worth the time to watch!

 <aside>
   📺 Watch the video below on pitching from Y Combinator's startup school
 </aside>

 <div style="position: relative; padding-bottom: 56.25%; height: 0;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/17XZGUX_9iM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>